Home Insights Proptech Development: What Real Estate Technology Actually Needs to Work

 MLS Systems

 Broker-owned and broker-operated cooperatives that pool listings and control access.
-Data sovereignty matters more than features — who owns the inventory owns the market.
+Data sovereignty matters more than features.
+Who owns the inventory owns the market.

 Type 4